https://medium.com/moxietalk-with-kirt-jacobs/musks-moxie-may-save-the-world-b9ff8c6b90ee

 He’s plowing the fortune he made on those deals into his passion for changing where we can go and how we can get there.
 And for Musk, not even the sky is the limit.

 Musk founded SpaceX in 2002 “to enable humans to become a spacefaring civilization and a multi-planet species by building a self-sustaining city on Mars.”
 Why does he want to put people in space?
-He’s concerned that we’re rapidly destroying the planet, and will eventually make it uninhabitable.
+He’s concerned that we’re rapidly destroying the planet and will eventually make it uninhabitable.
 Mars may be our only hope.

 Elon Musk touts one of his Tesla creations